pentalux/ElectricField/README.md

 			2)Compatible with recent versions of macOS

-@created by Galochkin P.A. a.k.a. pentalux all rights reserved
+created by Galochkin P.A. a.k.a. @pentalux all rights reserved